lowquark/zinc/README.md

 ## Features

-As an embedded systems developer, I have a strong affinity for C, but am keenly aware of its limitations.
-Here's a list of features I'm working toward:
+Inspired by C, C++, and Lua, I've dreamt up a very simple, systems-level programming language with the following features:

   - Namespaces
   - Default initialization
-  - Usable strings
   - Multiple assignment & return values
-  - C++ lvalue references
+  - Lvalue references (C++)
   - Built-in data structures
   - Write-access restrictions

-The first 3 are pretty obvious to anyone who's used C for a prolonged period of time.
-The rest I describe in more detail below.
+One notable _anti-feature_ is that the language doesn't have true objects ---the kind with constructors, methods, and inheritance.
+Instead, it loosely associates structs to particular groups of functions through a novel write-access concept.

+It's not much yet, and it's going to change, but I'm hoping to put these features together into a cohesive programming language.

 ### Multiple assignment & return values

-Multiple return values makes returning status codes, or additional, optional information very
-convenient:
+It's possible I've had too much fun in Lua lately, but having multiple return values can make returning extra information very convenient:

     x, x_is_valid = complex_task(...);
     if(x_is_valid) {
       // ... use x
     }

-Not to mention, swapping in a one-liner is *supremely* satisfying:
+Not to mention, swapping in a one-liner is pretty satisfying, too.

     a, b = b, a;

-Of course, because `=` invokes copying, using a dedicated `swap(...)` function would be far more efficient for container objects like `vector` or `map`.
-It's possible I've had too much fun in Lua and Python lately.
-In any case, this is a prominent feature I'm working toward.
+_Disclaimer: Because `=` invokes copying, using a dedicated swap operation would be a lot more efficient for containers like `vector`._

+Abstractly, having multiple return values makes APIs more symmetric in terms of input and output.
+I think it would be nice to have in a systems language.

 ### Built-in data structures

-I've spent a lot of time implementing data structures in C. People have made fun of me for it.
-Sadly, I haven't found a satisfying way to implement them generically.
-Part of me has decided they should be provided directly by the language.
+I've spent a lot of time implementing data structures in C, so much that people have made fun of me for it.
+Even still, I haven't found a satisfying way to implement them generically.
+(If anyone had, maybe C wouldn't be so notoriously buggy.)
+Part of me has decided that complex data structures should be provided directly by the language.
 For example:

     function main() {